rogerpence/generate-json-table-schema/README.md

 ## GenerateJsonTableSchema

-Given a database name, this program generates a Json schema for tables and views.
+This program generates a Json schema for selected or all tables and views in a SQL Server database.
 This Json document can then be used with a template engine to create various source files.
 The LibrettoX utility uses Python and Jinja2 templates to create Dapper models and other source from these schemas.

 > This version is constrainted to work with tables that have only one primary key.